6 Tips On How To Supplement Testosterone Therapyby Jay Motola, M.D. Health Professional

 There are many pharmaceutical options available for testosterone replacement therapy.
-But are there any natural therapies that may work in conjuction with these medications?
+But are there any natural therapies that may work in conjunction with these medications?
 Here are 6 supplemental therapies that may be used in conjuction with medication to become a healthier you.

 Obesity has been shown to be associated with lower testosterone levels and weight loss has been shown to naturally increase levels.
 Fat contains aromatase, the enzyme that converts testosterone to estrogen.
 High levels of estrogens result in a decrease in the natural production of testosterone.